-This paper considers herding as a source of boom-and-bust cycles.
-We propose a theory in which a new technology of uncertain quality can trigger a slow-rising boom followed by a sudden crash, in line with the experience of the dot-com era.
-In the boom phase, the initial optimism of investors translates into high levels of aggregate investment, and that high investment, in turn, leads to further increases in optimism.
-This self-reinforcing process can fuel a long-lasting expansion of the economy, which comes to an end when the data no longer support an optimistic view of the technology.
-Agents then stop investing and the economy rapidly collapses.
-Our theory therefore captures the importance of expectations and the role of herding that were highlighted by Pigou (1927).
+sequence of shocks.
+In our theory, entrepreneurs infer the quality of their investment opportunities by observing the decisions of others and can be tempted to invest when they see their competitors expand their operations.
+The introduction of a new technology of uncertain quality can trigger a slow-rising boom followed by a sudden crash, in line with the experience of the dot-com era.
+In the boom phase, the initial optimism of investors translates into high levels of aggregate investment, and high investment, in turn, leads to further increases in optimism.
+This self-reinforcing process can fuel a long-lasting expansion of the economy, which comes to an end when new observations no longer support an optimistic view of the technology.
+Agents stop investing and the economy rapidly collapses.
+Herding thus offers a potential explanation for the emergence of technology-driven boom-bust cycles.

-In the model, random technological innovations arrive over time and a group of rational agents can decide whether to invest or not in the new technology.
-The payoff from investing is initially unknown and investors use all available information to update their beliefs about the fundamental value of the technology.
+Our theory captures these ideas as follows.
+In the model, random technological innovations arrive over time and rational entrepreneurs decide whether to adopt the technology or not.
+The payoff from adoption is initially unknown, and agents use all available information to update their beliefs about the fundamental value of the technology.
 Information comes from both public and private sources.
-Importantly, to capture the idea that investors collect information from similar sources (news media, market reports, etc), we assume that private signals feature some common noise.
-This assumption is key as it allows the distribution of beliefs across investors to vary for reasons unrelated to the fundamental value of the technology.
-Investors do not initially know the extent of that bias but progressively learn about it over time.
+Importantly, to capture the idea that agents collect information from similar sources (news media, market reports, etc.), we assume that private signals feature some common noise.
+This assumption is key as it allows the distribution of beliefs across entrepreneurs to vary for reasons unrelated to the fundamental value of the technology.
+Entrepreneurs do not initially know the extent of that bias but progressively learn about it.

 Agents also receive public signals.
-First, they can learn by observing the exogenous return on investment, which provides noisy information about the technology.
-They can also learn from endogenous market outcomes such as aggregate quantities or prices.
-In the model, this amounts to observing, with some noise, the mass of agents who invest in the new technology.
-As the individual investment decisions reflect the private information of the agents, this public signal operates as a social learning channel by aggregating, in a non-linear fashion, some of the dispersed information for everyone to see.
+First, they learn by observing an exogenous public signal which stands in for the general information provided by public sources.
+They also learn from endogenous market outcomes such as aggregate quantities or prices.
+In the model, this amounts to observing, with some noise, the mass of agents who adopt the new technology.
+As the individual adoption decisions reflect the private information of the agents, this public signal operates as a social learning channel by aggregating, in a non-linear fashion, some of the information dispersed across agents.